jarrenb/fbkal/readme.md

 ## todo

-- add extra info to keeper tables like totals and available budget
+- add additional $1 salaries to factor total CTK on the keepers page
 - allow sorting and sort by CTK by default both keepers and each team's individual keeper page
 - links to each team's individual keepers page on the keepers page
 - style table to match steph's design